 Southeastern Idaho is a major phosphate-producing region, and phosphate mining has been an important industry in the area since the early 20th century.
 The process of mining phosphate ore from the earth generated open pits and piles of overburden materials (materials covering the phosphate ore).
 The overburden material is naturally elevated in selenium and other trace metals.
 When exposed to the elements, these overburden piles can release selenium and other trace metals to the environment.
 When precipitation moves through the waste rock, chemical processes cause release of selenium and other naturally-occurring metals.
 The infiltrating water can flush these contaminants downward to the water table where the contaminated shallow groundwater can then flow beyond the overburden disposal area boundary.
 Shallow groundwater can intercept streams down gradient of the overburden disposal area, transporting contaminants to the surface water.

 Remedial Investigation/Feasibility Study

-In early 2008, DEQ, EPA, and the U.S. Department of the Interior, Bureau of Land Management (BLM) entered into a Consent Order/Administrative Order on Consent (CO/AOC) with Simplot to investigate contamination at the Conda/Woodall Mountain Mine under state law and the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+In early 2008, DEQ, EPA, and the US Department of the Interior, BLM entered into a Consent Order/Administrative Order on Consent (CO/AOC) with Simplot to investigate contamination at the Conda/Woodall Mountain Mine under state law and the federal Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 The CO/AOC requires Simplot to perform a Remedial Investigation (RI) to look for and assess contamination from past mining activities and then to evaluate any resulting threats to human health and the environment through development of a Baseline Risk Assessment (BRA).
 The RI and the BRA were completed in 2016